 Red meat can be hard to digest, but only if you have low stomach acid.
 You can stick to poultry, eggs, fish, and seafood if you find that red meat sits too long in your stomach.
 If you want to be able to enjoy a tasty, juicy steak, try supplementing with digestive enzymes and betaine HCl to assist your digestion (see Chapter 6 for more on supplementation), or make your stomach more acidic by taking a tablespoon or two of apple cider vinegar mixed in warm water five to ten minutes before you eat.
-Discontinue the use of any of these protocols if you experience a burning sensation or take anti-inflammatory medications, as explained in the supplement chapter.
+Discontinue the use of any of these protocols if you experience a burning sensation or take antimedications. inflammatory explained the as in supplement chapter.